 A man hawks religious artefacts and charms.

 One reads ‘protection from evil.’

 Ibadan is supposed to be an hour’s journey only from Abeokuta.
 I paid a thousand naira to share a small car with three other passengers.
-If I was in a hurry I could have paid four thousand to travel alone, but I was not, so I waited for two hours as the others trickled in.
+If I was in a hurry I could have paid four thousand to travel alone, but I was not, and I was on a backpacking budget, so I waited for two hours as the others trickled in.
 I reached Ibadan shortly after darkness.
-I had no accommodation, but that was the thing about this trip.
+I had no accommodation, but that was the thing about this backpacking trip.
 I didn’t want to pre-plan anything.
 I was seeking thrill, so I’d hop into a car and get to the next town blindly.
 I did try googling and asking friends, but found no useful info for cheap hotels.
-I knew it had to be like Uganda, where you only get the cheap and comfortable places after you have reached town and ask help from locals.
+I knew it had to be like Uganda, where you only get the cheap and comfortable places after you have reach a town and ask help from locals.

 |I paid 5000 N for this room in Plaza Park, Ibadan,